1. StreamNative Cloud

 • oauth.audience: the audience parameter is a combination of the urn:sn:pulsar, your organization name, and your Pulsar instance name.

-4. Connect to the cluster through the OAuth2 authentication plugin.
+4. Connect to the cluster through the OAuth2 authentication method.

 a.
 Open a terminal and run a Kafka consumer to receive a message from the test-topic topic.